W427697/Discord-/docs/writing-stories/decorators.md

 - Global decorators, in the order they are defined
 - Component decorators, in the order they are defined
 - Story decorators, in the order they are defined

+## Multiple decorators

+You can define multiple decorators, but keep in mind that the last one in the list will wrap the story first, then the earlier ones will wrap those.